DkKissling/BlogProgramador-Flask-Bootstrap/README.md

 6. Now you can access the personal programmer blog in your browser through the address http://localhost:5000.

-## Contribution
-Contributions to the Personal Programmer Blog are welcome!
-Whether it's fixing a bug, adding a new feature, or improving documentation, your contributions help make the blog a better resource for the programming community.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to contribute.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions, feedback, or suggestions regarding the Personal Programmer Blog, please feel free to contact us at [your_email@example.com](mailto:danielkissling65@gmail.com).
+If you have any questions, feedback, or suggestions regarding the Personal Programmer Blog, please feel free to contact us at [danielkissling65@gmail.com](mailto:danielkissling65@gmail.com).

 ## Useful Links
 - [Flask Documentation](https://flask.palletsprojects.com/)